 - Solar panels and more

-Why Are PFAS Chemicals Dangerous?
+Why Are These Chemicals Dangerous?

 Those we’re aware of, however, are linked to a broad range of serious human health concerns.
 The worst offenders, PFOA and PFOS (perfluorooctanoic acid and perfluorooctane sulfonate) have largely been removed from the market but will continue to persist in soil and water for decades.